Dsmujtba/weather-etl/README.md

 1. Manual Execution

-You can run the ETL process manually at any time.
+You can run the $\text{ETL}$ process manually at any time to test the extraction and transformation logic.

 Clone the repository (if applicable).